d2l-ai/d2l-en/chapter_recurrent-neural-networks/machine-translation.md

-# Machine Translation and Data Sets
+# Machine Translation and Datasets
 :label:`sec_machine_translation`

 So far we see how to use recurrent neural networks for language models, in which we predict the next token given all previous tokens in an article.
 Now let us have a look at a different application, machine translation, whose predict output is no longer a single token, but a list of tokens.